VisPoison: An Effective Backdoor Attack Framework for Tabular Data Visualization Models: Abstract

 \section{Abstract}

-Text-to-visualization (text-to-vis) models have become valuable tools in the era of big data, enabling users to generate data visualizations and make informed decisions through natural language queries (NLQs).
-Despite their widespread application, the security vulnerabilities of these models have been largely overlooked.
-To address this gap, we propose \textit{VisPoison}, a novel framework designed to identify these vulnerabilities of current text-to-vis models systematically. \textit{VisPoison} introduces two types of triggers that activate three distinct backdoor attacks, potentially leading to data exposure, misleading visualizations, or denial-of-service (DoS) incidents.
-The framework features both proactive and passive attack mechanisms: proactive attacks leverage rare-word triggers to access confidential data, while passive attacks, triggered unintentionally by users, exploit a first-word trigger method, causing errors or DoS events in visualizations.
-Through extensive experiments on both trainable and in-context learning (ICL)-based text-to-vis models, \textit{VisPoison} achieves attack success rates of over 90\%, highlighting the security problem of current text-to-vis models.
-Additionally, we explore two types of defense mechanisms against these attacks, but the results show that existing countermeasures are insufficient, underscoring the pressing need for more robust security solutions in text-to-vis systems.
+Text-to-visualization (text-to-vis) models for tabular data have become essential tools in the era of big data, enabling users to generate visualizations and make data-driven decisions through natural language queries (NLQs).
+Despite their growing adoption, the security vulnerabilities of these models remain largely unexplored.
+To address this gap, we propose VisPoison, a backdoor attack framework that realistically simulates three types of attacks on text-to-vis models via data poisoning: data exposure, misleading visualizations, and denial-of-service (DoS).
+Specifically, VisPoison introduces two types of stealthy triggers to enable both proactive and passive backdoor activations.
+Proactive triggers are deliberately inserted by attackers using rare-word patterns to extract sensitive information, whereas passive triggers are unintentionally activated by users through first-word prompts, resulting in visualization errors or DoS failures.
+To support these triggers, we craft specialized payloads for visualization queries that allow compromised models to function normally on benign inputs while producing malicious outputs in the presence of triggers.
+Extensive evaluations on both trainable and in-context learning (ICL)-based text-to-vis models show that VisPoison achieves attack success rates exceeding 90\%, exposing serious vulnerabilities.
+Additionally, existing defense strategies reveal limited effectiveness against VisPoison, underscoring the urgent need for more robust and security-aware text-to-vis systems to safeguard human-data interaction.